microsoft/CNTK/Documentation/current_iteration.md

 This also leads to substantial speed gains (our CNTK 204 Tutorial now runs more than 2x faster).

 ### Aggregation on sparse gradient for embedded layer
-#### This change saves costly conversion from sparse to dense before gradient aggregation when embedding vocabulary size is huge.
-#### It is currently enabled for GPU build when training on GPU with non-quantized data parallel SGD.
+This change saves costly conversion from sparse to dense before gradient aggregation when embedding vocabulary size is huge.
+It is currently enabled for GPU build when training on GPU with non-quantized data parallel SGD.
 For other distributed learners and CPU build, it is disabled by default.
-#### It can be manually turned off in python by calling `cntk.cntk_py.use_sparse_gradient_aggregation_in_data_parallel_sgd(False)`
-#### Note that for a rare case of running distributed training with CPU device on a GPU build, you need to manually turn it off to avoid unimplemented exception
+It can be manually turned off in python by calling `cntk.cntk_py.use_sparse_gradient_aggregation_in_data_parallel_sgd(False)`.
+Note that for a rare case of running distributed training with CPU device on a GPU build, you need to manually turn it off to avoid unimplemented exception
 ### Gradient as an operator (stretch goal)
 ### Reduced rank for convolution in C++ to enable convolution on 1D data
 Now convolution and convolution_transpose support data without channel or depth dimension by setting reductionRank to 0 instead of 1.
 The motivation for this change is to add the ability to natively support geometric data without the need to manually reshape it in order to add a dummy channel dimension.